Separate Exchangeability as Modeling Principle in Bayesian Nonparametrics: Exchangeability as a Modeling Principle

-Similarly, a partially exchangeable model \eqref{eq:deFPart} with discrete probability measures $P_j$ defines a random partition $\Psi_j$ in column $j$.
-If we then induce dependence between $\Psi_1$ and $\Psi_2$ (by way of dependent $P_j$), it is possible to borrow information about the law of the random partitions, for example, the distribution of the number of clusters.
-See \cite{franzolini} for definition and probabilistic characterizations of partially exchangeable partitions.
-However, by definition of partial exchangeability \eqref{eq:PartExc}, with only partial exchangeability it is not possible to borrow information about the actual realizations of the random partitions $\Psi_1, \Psi_2$.
+Similarly, a partially exchangeable model \eqref{eq: deFPart} with discrete probability measures $P_{j}$ defines a random partition $\Psi_{j}$ in column $j$.
+If we then induce dependence between $\Psi_{1}$ and $\Psi_{2}$ (by way of dependent $P_{j}$), it is possible to borrow information about the law of $\Psi_{j}$, for example, the distribution of the number of clusters.
+See \cite{franzolini2025multivariate} for definition and probabilistic characterizations of partially exchangeable partitions.
+However, by definition of partial exchangeability \eqref{eq: PartExc}, with only partial exchangeability, it is not possible to borrow information about the actual realizations $\Psi_{1}, \Psi_{2}$.
 For example, under a partially exchangeable partition

-In contrast, under separate exchangeability it is possible to have
+In contrast, under separate exchangeability, it is possible to have

-From a statistical perspective this means that under separate exchangeability the fact that two observations are clustered together (e.g.\ $1$ and $2$) in one column can increase the probability that the same two observations are clustered together in another column.
+From a statistical perspective, this means that under separate exchangeability the fact that two observations are clustered together (e.g.\ $1$ and $2$) in one column can increase the probability that the same two observations are clustered together in another column without increasing, in the same way, the probability that one of the two observations (e.g.\ $1$) is clustered together with different observations (e.g.\ $3$).
 This difference in the probabilistic structures, and thus in the borrowing of information under Bayesian learning, is particularly relevant when observations indexed by $i$ have a meaningful identity in a particular application.
-For example, in one of the motivating examples, units $i=1,2,3$ refer to three different types of microbiomes (OTU).
-In words, \eqref{eq:SEclust} implies that seeing OTUs 1 and 2 clustered together in subject $j$ increases the probability of seeing the same OTUs co-cluster in subject $j'$.
-In the actual application $x_{ij}$ will refer to parameters in a hierarchical model.
+For example, in one of the examples in Section \ref{sec: Sep RPM}, units $i=1,2,3$ refer to three different types of microbiomes (OTU), and columns $j=1,2$ refer to two subjects.
+In this case, \eqref{eq: SEclust} implies that seeing OTUs 1 and 2 clustered together in subject $j$ can increase the probability of seeing the same OTUs co-cluster in subject $j^{\prime}$.
+Importantly, the same is not possible under partial exchangeability without increasing in the same way also the probability of clustering OTUs 1 and 3, by \eqref{eq: PEclust}, even if OTU 3 has a completely different biological meaning than OTU 2.
+In the actual application, $x_{i,j}$ will refer to parameters in a hierarchical model.